Recent Lawn Care & Landscaping

 1) Serif typography (as seen in the Google logo, with lines at the end of every stroke) is professional, traditional, and reliable.

 2) Sans serif typography (as seen in the LinkedIn logo, that do not have lines at the end) is modern, clean, and stable.

 3) Script typography (as seen in the Cadillac logo, which looks like cursive writing) is sophisticated, creative, and elegant.

 4) Display typography (as in the Disney logo, which is decorative) is unique, friendly, and expressive.

-Work with your designer to choose typography that shows your business’ personality and that meshes well with the other elements of your logo.
+Work with your designer to choose typography that shows your business’ personality and that meshes well with the other elements of your landscaping logo design.

-An effective logo brings together several elements to make something that is memorable and recognizable.
-Look and feel is important.
+Above all, an effective logo brings together several elements to make something that is memorable and recognizable.
+Just look and feel is important.
 You should like your logo at a glance.
 If you have to think about it, something is probably off.
 Also consider:

-The nature of your work varies from season to season.
+More importantly, the nature of your work varies from season to season.
 You do a lot of planting in the spring.
 Summertime calls for a lot of yard maintenance.
 Autumn sees you cleaning up leaves.
-Your logo should not focus too much on any one aspect of what you do.
+Your garden logo should not focus too much on any one aspect of what you do.
 It should showcase your business in a general sense.

-You want your logo to stay with you for years, so keep this in mind as you investigate current design trends.
-Of course, you cannot predict what will appeal to people a decade from now, but your design should not center around anything that people might forget about within the next year or two.
+Above all, you want your logo to stay with you for years, so keep this in mind as you investigate current design trends.
+Of course, you cannot predict what will appeal to people a decade from now, but your landscaping logo design should not center around anything that people might forget about within the next year or two.

 Working with The Logo Company